wunderdogsw/wundernut-vol11/README.md

 ## Rules

 * Use [submission form](https://www.wunderdog.fi/wundernut) to submit your contribution
-* The submission must include full source code and instructions to compile the program
+* The submission must include full source code and instructions to compile and run the program
-* All submissions will be reviewed by jury, which consists of Wunderdog developers
+* All submissions will be reviewed by a jury, which consists of Wunderdog developers
 * Best submission, in terms of general [code quality metrics](https://blog.cloudboost.io/code-quality-metrics-67dc861ac139), will be selected from programs which fulfill the specification